WyseNynja/textteaser/README.md

 Press [space] to read the full summary if it is too long.

-Press [q] to stop reading the summary and go to the next
+Press [q] to stop reading the summary and enter the next article.

 ## Developing